rollkit/celestia-da/specs/src/celestia-da.md

 * The local celestia node is fully caught up with the network tip.
 * The auth token has at least read/write permissions.
-* The local celestia node has a account with a non zero balance to pay fee.
+* The local celestia node has an account with a non-zero balance to pay fees if it wants to send blobs or transactions.
+A balance is not required for retrieving blobs.

 ## Implementation